About Manawa Kōkopu

 Protecting Our Taonga – Intellectual Property Notice:

-All artwork, visual designs, and original content featured on this website — including workshop materials, frameworks, and written concepts — are protected by copyright and remain the intellectual property of Manawa Kōkopu and its collaborators.
-These taonga are shared with intention, and reflect distinct ways of thinking, designing, and engaging that are deeply aligned with purpose and practice.
+All artwork, visual designs, and written content on this website — including frameworks, tools, workshop materials, written concepts, and whakatauākī — are protected by copyright and remain the intellectual property of Manawa Kōkopu™ and its collaborators.
+These taonga are shared with intention and reflect distinct ways of thinking, designing, and engaging that are deeply aligned with purpose and practice.
 Unauthorised use, reproduction, distribution, or adaptation of any part of this content — including for commercial or training purposes — is strictly prohibited and may constitute a breach of the New Zealand Copyright Act 1994 and applicable intellectual property protections.
-If you are interested in using or adapting any part of the material or artwork, please contact us to discuss appropriate permissions and attribution.
+If you are interested in using or adapting any part of the material, please contact us to discuss appropriate permissions and attribution.